lunary-ai/lunary-js/README.md

 LLMonitor is an open-source logging and analytics platform for LLM-powered apps.

-You can use it with any LLM models, not limited to GPT.
+You can use it with any LLM models, not limited to OpenAI.

 This is the JS isomorphic library compatible with Node.js, Deno and the browser.